 As discussed in problem #4, you’ve got to be careful installing granite slabs or backpainted glass because they have to be precut, and the outlets have to be in the exact correct spots.
 This usually requires professional templating and installation (which comes at a price).
 Although the upside of these materials is they work – despite the heat – behind all types of stoves.

-On the other hand, there are other easier to install products (like the laminate kitchen backsplash panels) which are simple to cut around the outlets but can’t always be used behind a stove (note – they work around electric stoves, but not gas stoves generally).
+On the other hand, there are other easier to install products (like the DIY kitchen backsplash panels made with a high-pressure laminate front) which are simple to cut around the outlets.
+They can also be used behind stoves with control panels in the back, or around electric stoves of all types.

 The most popular kitchen backsplash choice, ceramic tiles, are good to use everywhere, but cutting and filling tiles back in around outlets is time-consuming.

 While I wish I could tell there was one product fix which makes it easy working around all obstructions (outlets and stoves), I cannot.
 What I will tell you is the most important way to get to the best backsplash solution for you is to do your homework before spending money.
 You’ll want to ask the following: